Now you can get engine faults sent to your smartphone via wifi, reports Wayne Carruthers.

 The Australian Distributor of the GS911 ($A550) is MotoHansa in Sydney.

-The GS911 WiFi is available in two models, the enthusiast version allowing use of maintenance functions on 10 VIN’s and the unlimited VIN professional version.
-Hexcode also have an extension cable available to enable placing the WiFi into a tank or tail bag.
+The GS911 WiFi is available in enthusiast and professional versions, the enthusiast version allowing use of maintenance functions on 10 VIN’s and the unlimited VIN professional version.
+Hexcode also have an extension cable available to enable placing the WiFi into a tank or tail bag.”